peterdongan/ExdTech.ImageServer/README.md

 # ExdTech.ImageServer
-Minimalist but easily extensible image server using a REST API.
+Minimalist image server using a REST API.
+Designed to be easy to extend and configure.

-## Features
+## Functions
 * Compresses images greater than configured filesize.
 * Resizes images with dimensions greater than configured limits.
-* Throws Bad request for invalid uploads.
+* Throws Bad Request if non-images are uploaded or if limits on accepted filesize or dimensions are exceeded.
 * Reencodes images as jpegs.
 * Stores images to Azure Blob Storage.
 (Easy to change.)

 ## Set-up
-Refer to appsettingsTemplate.json to set up your appsettings file.
+Configure the following values in appsettings.json:

+    "ImageStoreConnectionString": "<YourAzureBlobStore>",

+    // Name of container in Azure Blob Storage - remove this if using different storage.
+    // The container must exist.
+(It is not created programmtically.)
+    "ContainerClient": "imagefiles",

+    // Optional values.
+Can be used to prevent resizing.
+    "MaxWidthAccepted": 1080,
+    "MaxHeightAccepted": 1080,

+    "MaxWidthInPixels": 1080,
+    "MaxHeightInPixels": 1080,
+    "MaxFileSizeNotCompressedInBytes": 200000,
+    "MaxFileSizeAcceptedInBytes": 5000000,
+    "CompressionQualityPercentage": 80,

 ### Storage
 By default it uses Azure Blob Storage.
 You can configure this by setting "ImageStoreConnectionString" and "ContainerClient" configuration values.
 Alternatively you can replace it by implementing the following interface: